Around evaluations of biset functors

 \section{Abstract}

-It is known that there is a deep and complex relation between the category of biset functors and the category of modules over the double Burnside algebra.
-The evaluation functor carries a lot of informations of the category of biset functors into the category of modules over the double Burnside algebra.
-Curiously, the converse also holds.
-Our purpose here, is to study in more details this relation.
-Unfortunately, we are immediately stuck by the old problem of vanishing of simple biset functors.
-In this article, we remark that this is in fact crucial for the understanding of the double Burnside algebra.
-In order to avoid this difficulty we look at finite groups for which there are no non-trivial vanishing of simple functors.
-We call them non-vanishing groups.
-This family contains all the abelian groups, but also infinitely many non abelian groups.
-We show that for a non-vanishing group, there is an equivalence between the category of modules over the double Burnside algebras and a category of biset functors.
+The evaluation functor carries important information about the category of biset functors into the category of modules over the double Burnside algebra.
+Our purpose here, is to study double Burnside algebras via evaluations of biset functors.
+In order to avoid the difficult problem of vanishing of simple functors, we look at finite groups for which there is no non-trivial vanishing and we call them non-vanishing groups.
+This family contains all the abelian groups, but also infinitely many others.
+We show that for a non-vanishing group, there is an equivalence between the category of modules over the double Burnside algebra and a specific category of biset functors.
 Then, we deduce results about the highest-weight structure, and the self-injective property of the double Burnside algebra.
 We also revisit Barker's Theorem on the semi-simplicity of the category of biset functors.